 (Fanvid, featuring Keith Newton’s I Lived Among Girls)

 Next time you see Rep. Moran, let him know what you think of his position on the TSA’s new nude-photo-or-get-your-genitals-groped policies:

 “You know, it there’s intrusiveness, if it makes you shy or embarrassed or whatever, I’m sorry,” Moran continued.
 “You just go with the flow.
 That’s life in the 21st century.
-I don’t have much sympathy for the privacy advocates on that."No, Rep. Moran, you don't just go with the flow.
-In fact, let me remind you what you are expected do:
+I don’t have much sympathy for the privacy advocates on that.”

 - “I do solemnly swear (or affirm) that I will support the Constitution of the United States.”

 To environmentalists, â€œclean coalâ€ is an insulting oxymoron.
 But for now, the only way to meet the worldâ€™s energy needs, and to arrest climate change before it produces irreversible cataclysm, is to use coalâ€”dirty, sooty, toxic coalâ€”in more-sustainable ways.
 The good news is that new technologies are making this possible.
 China is now the leader in this area, the Google and Intel of the energy world.
 If we are serious about global warming, America needs to work with China to build a greener future on a foundation of coal.
 Otherwise, the clean-energy revolution will leave us behind, with grave costs for the worldâ€™s climate and our economy.